Top industries hiring project managers

 Where do project managers work?

 There are project managers in almost every industry you can name.
-The big dogs include manufacturing, business services, insurance, oil & gas, IT and construction.
-But that’s not all.
-In the UK, the NHS employs a large number of project managers – not surprising, considering they employ 1.3 million people.
+The big dogs include manufacturing, business services, insurance, oil and gas, IT and construction.

 - Management consultancy: project managers for management consultancies are required to be incredibly organised and flexible as well as capable of working across multiple industries.
 For analytical types, this is the project management role for you.

 - Oil and gas: the energy industry is one of the world’s largest industries, and they’re employing project managers at a rate of knots.
 LinkedIn shows over 50,000 vacancies for project managers in this sector.

 - Construction: large scale projects call for excellent project management.
 With time restrictions, legal parameters and multiple workforces at play, it’s hardly surprising that the construction industry has the highest demand for project managers.

 - IT: along with everything else in the information technology sector, its need for project management is also growing.
 IT projects and their scope is never-ending, and so is the earning potential.